aglantzrbc/nosql-challenge/README.md

 **FILE:** NoSQL_setup_1-2.ipynb

 Using the same file from Task 1, a record for a fictional new halal restaurant in Greenwich, *Penang Flavours*, was inserted into the collection and manipulated.
-Establishments from the Dover Local Authority were identified (994) and deleted.
-RatingValue and the coordinates Latitude and Longitude were coerced from strings to numbers and non-numeric RatingValue data (e.g., "Pass") were nullified, all in prerparation for Task 3.
+Establishments from the Dover Local Authority were identified (994) and deleted. `RatingValue` and the coordinates `latitude` and `longitude` were coerced from strings to numbers and non-numeric RatingValue data (e.g., "Pass") were nullified, all in prerparation for Task 3.
 See **Figure 3** for the outcome of this last process.

 ![image](https://github.com/aglantzrbc/nosql-challenge/assets/127694342/80570701-f4b2-4b48-a94f-65423f399484)